Jigyasa08/TopRamen/README.md

 # Screenshots

 # Dashboard Page
-Dashboard wih Search Bar where User can type and search or select the various filter types from the dropdown.
+Dashboard with Search Bar where User can type and search or select the various filter types from the dropdown.

 ![Screenshot 2021-03-22 at 4 47 28 AM](https://user-images.githubusercontent.com/68864566/111924289-bd110180-8ac9-11eb-8a47-76c2ae47f6bc.png)